-Student Counseling Services, located in Rhoads Hall, provides counseling, support services, and referral information to students.
+Student Counseling Center, located in Rhoads Hall, provides counseling, support services, and referral information to students.
 Individuals are strongly encouraged to make an appointment with a counselor in advance of arriving at the center.
 All services are free and confidential.
 Student information shall not be shared to a third party without a signed release of information.
-Contact Student Counseling Services at 724-738-2034.
+Contact Student Counseling Center at 724-738-2034.

 Student Health Services, located in Rhoads Hall, is open 24 hours a day during the academic year.
 The Student Health Center is staffed by physicians, nurse practitioners and registered nurses.
 The Student Health Center can also place you in touch with community agencies offering free services for students in psychological crisis and students who are victims of interpersonal violence and/or sexual misconduct.
 Contact Student Health Services at 724-738-2052.